Which city is cheaper, Cannes or Marseille?

 Foodies will find both Marseille and Cannes both to be unique destinations.

-Known for it's food scene, Marseille is always at the top of any foodie's travel list.
+Known for it's food and restaurant scene, Marseille is always at the top of any foodie's travel list.
 It's famous for its bouillabaisse, which is a hearty seafood soup that was once affordable but is now quite pricey.

 Both Marseille and Cannes have similar vibes after the sun sets.